phpmentors-jp/pageflower-bundle/README.md

 ## Features

-* Annotation-based page flow configuration
+* Annotation-based page flow definition
 * Conversation management
 * Access-controlled actions
 * Conversation-scoped properties
 * User-defined methods to be called immediately after a conversation has started
-* Multiple browser windows or tabs
+* Support for Multiple browser windows or tabs

 ## Installation